At a Glance

 Galton House provides a laundry service, secure onsite parking for those self-driving around Namibia.
 There is an indoor and outdoor restaurant offering a set menu for dinner and a la carte options for lunch.
 Food here is superb, as the owner's wife operates a popular restaurant in the city, so expect to eat well here.
 There is also a large lounge with comfy sofas and an outdoor swimming pool with sunloungers.
 Staff here are welcoming and friendly, able to assist you in restaurant recommendations, taxi bookings and suggestions for shopping or sightseeing in the city.

 There are eight rooms here, comprising of four double ensuite rooms, two twin ensuite rooms, a triple ensuite room (2 twin beds and a single bed) and a family ensuite room (two twin beds, one single bed and one child's bed).
-Modern and minimalist in their style and design, the rooms are simple but comfortable, with crisp sheets and fluffy towels, and brightly colored cushions to add a vibrant touch to the neutral decor.
+Modern and minimalist in their style and design, the rooms are simple but comfortable, with crisp sheets and fluffy towels, and brightly coloured cushions to add a vibrant touch to the neutral decor.
 All rooms have ensuite bathrooms with showers, WiFi internet connectivity, satellite TV, air conditioning, a safe and telephone.

 Children are welcome here and accommodated in either the family or triple room, or older children in a standard luxury room.
 There are no specific child care facilities here, however.

-You can expect to eat well at Galton House - the kitchen produces delicious and healthy breakfasts, with a selection of fruit, granola, yogurt, fresh baked muffins and cooked dishes, too.
+You can expect to eat well at Galton House - the kitchen produces delicious and healthy breakfasts, with a selection of fruit, granola, yoghurt, fresh baked muffins and cooked dishes, too.
 Lunches are also served on request, and dinners are recommended (and save you having to get taxis or park in the city).